vmware-tanzu/velero/site/content/docs/main/customize-installation.md

 velero install --features=EnableCSI
 ```

+Another example is enabling the support of multiple API group versions, as documented at [- -features=EnableAPIGroupVersions](enable-api-group-versions-feature.md).

 Feature flags, passed to `velero install` will be passed to the Velero deployment and also to the `restic` daemon set, if `--use-restic` flag is used.

 Similarly, features may be disabled by removing the corresponding feature flags from the `--features` flag.